Using Blender on a Cloud Computer

 I switched to the Star option which also has an NVIDIA Tesla T4 GPU, a 16 core processor, and 64 GB of RAM.
 Switching the machine took only a few minutes and I didn’t have to worry about anything since all my files were automatically transferred.

 The accelerated computer allowed me to run cloth simulations, shade my objects, and fill up the scene without any performance issues.
 To enhance the mood of my render I really wanted to add volumetric fog to the environment.
-When I do this on my local computer I am usually not able to instantly preview the result.
+When I do this on my local computer, I usually can't preview the result instantly.

-For Vagon however, this was no problem at all and it was awesome to see the adjustments I made and update in real-time.
+However, with Vagon, this was no problem at all, and it was amazing to see my adjustments update in real-time.

 Smooth preview of a heavy scene on my MacBook Air – Vagon makes it possible!